kaduhiro/lima-with-docker/README.md

   list              list instances
   shell             execute shell
-  up                create a new instance alpine            create a alpine container ssh-keyadd        add the public key for ssh connection ssh               ssh connection with the private key help              list available targets and some
+  up                create a new instance alpine            create an alpine container ssh-keyadd        add the public key for ssh connection ssh               ssh connection with the private key help              list available targets and some